Battle of Hattin: Crusader kingdom falls to Saladin

-On Sunday 5 July Saladin marched the six miles (10 km) to Tiberias, and Countess Eschiva surrendered the citadel of the fortress.
+On Sunday 5 July Saladin marched the six miles (10km) to Tiberias, and Countess Eschiva surrendered the citadel of the fortress.
 She was allowed to leave for Tripoli with all of her family, followers, and possessions.
 Raymond of Tripoli, having escaped the battle, died of pleurisy later in 1187.

 In fielding an army of 20,000 men, the Crusaders had reduced the garrisons of their castles and fortified settlements.
 The heavy defeat at Hattin meant there was little reserve with which to defend against Saladin's forces.
 Only some 200 knights escaped the battle.
 The importance of the defeat is demonstrated by the fact that in its aftermath, fifty-two towns and fortifications were captured by Saladin's forces.
 By mid-September, Saladin had taken Acre, Nablus, Jaffa, Toron, Sidon, Beirut, and Ascalon.
 Tyre was saved by the arrival of Conrad of Montferrat, resulting in Saladin's siege of Tyre being repulsed with heavy losses.
-Jerusalem was defended by Queen Sibylla, Latin Patriarch Heraclius of Jerusalem, and Balian, who subsequently negotiated its surrender to Saladin on 2 October (see Siege of Jerusalem).
+Jerusalem was defended by Queen Sibylla, Latin Patriarch Heraclius of Jerusalem, and Balian, who subsequently negotiated its surrender to Saladin on 2 October.